Mr-Io/c-language-solutions/README.rst

 The repository has been created recently and there are a lot of thing to do:
+  * Improve solutions code;
-  * Improve the C code of the solutions; bugs, style, etc...
+    bugs, style, error handling, etc...
   * Use
     `Sphinx <https://www.sphinx-doc.org/en/master/>`_
-    to make the documentation
+    to build the web and documentation
     (work in progress).
   * Correct english grammar and/or spelling or improve the wording.